 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-stenographer — by Dereck Mezquita, 5 months ago
+stenographer — by Dereck Mezquita, a year ago

 Flexible and Customisable Logging System